R&D Department

 BASF (2016):

-Evaluation of BASF biostimulant products in lettuce.
+Evaluation of BASF biostimulant products on lettuce.

 The trial was set up on lettuce seedlings to evaluate whether the use of 2 BASF products contributed to better plant quality at dispatch.